ibm-wsc/cloud-native-linuxone/docs/application-promotion/promote.md

     2. Makes sure traffic goes only to replicas that are ready for it

-    3. Prevents user's from interacting with unready replicas (getting unnecessary errors)
+    3. Prevents users from interacting with unready replicas (getting unnecessary errors)

     Here is the `readinessProbe` for the container running PetClinic: